The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 \paragraph{Access Control}\mbox{}

-The lack of support with single cloud infrastructure due to increasing demand, access to cloud services is becoming an issue nowadays.
-Thus, research in~\cite{Chall-Jour049} proposed a scheme that provides access to the best IoT services among other services in a multi-cloud IoT.
-This scheme consists of three stages of operation: \begin{itemize} \item Choosing the best service among other IoT services. \item Authentication to authenticate users during execution. \item SLA Management. \end{itemize}
+Nowadays, access to cloud services is rendering a bottleneck in single-Cloud infrastructures due to the increasing demand.
+To alleviate this bottleneck, the authors of~\cite{Chall-Jour049} have proposed a scheme that provides access to the best IoT services among other services in a multi-cloud IoT.
+This scheme consists of the following three stages of operation. \begin{itemize} \item Choosing the best service among available IoT services. \item An authentication stage aimed at authenticating users during execution. \item Service-Level Agreement (SLA) management. \end{itemize}

 \paragraph{Reputation Management}\mbox{}